-We are a community club based in the South Hampstead and St John’s Wood area, London, teaching Judo, Wrestling (from Sept 2016), and Brazilian Jiu Jitsu to both children and adults.
+We are a community club based in the South Hampstead and St John’s Wood area, London, teaching Judo and Wrestling (wrestling classes suspended until further notice) to both children and adults.

 We are affiliated to the British Judo Association, UKBJJA, and the British Wrestling Association and the club is supported by the Tenants and Residents Association of the Alexandra and Ainsworth Estate.
 We are lucky to have an outstanding and highly qualified professional Head Coach, Glenn Spiers (a 5th dan, level 3 coach, also under the BJA) who also trains BJJ at Carlson Gracie London (holding a brown belt), as do some of us.
 We have a dedicated, skillful, and enthusiastic BJJ coach, Mabast Hussein (a Carlson Gracie purple belt), and a number of qualified level 1, DBS checked, coaching assistants.
 We are currently benefiting from a generous Sport England grant, which helps us keep our mat fees low and affordable.
 We take our community club role very seriously and are very involved with our club’s welfare matters.

 Our classes take place three times a week, on Mondays, Tuesdays, and Fridays, in the beautiful Tenants Hall of the Alexandra and Ainsworth Estate, a unique, brutalist, Grade II* listed building.
 We are lucky to be endowed with excellent training facilities, consisting of an 8mx8m 50mm top quality Dollamur Flexiroll tatami finish mat, two Suples grappling dummies (called Rowley and Jams!), a climbing rope, and a large, 200mm, blue crash mat.
 Our mats are disinfected and steam cleaned every 4 sessions by our volunteers.

 How we train